Allelujah (film): Production

 In October 2021, it was announced that Judi Dench, Derek Jacobi, Jennifer Saunders, Bally Gill, Russell Tovey, and David Bradley had joined the cast of the film, and principal photography began later that month.

 Release

 Allelujah had its world premiere at the 2022 Toronto International Film Festival.
-The film is set to be distributed by Pathé in France and Switzerland and in the United Kingdom through Warner Bros.
+The film was released on 17 March 2023 by Pathé in France and Switzerland and in the United Kingdom through Warner Bros.
 Pictures.

+Critical reception

+The film has received a polarised response from critics.